AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 forced to add: "This notion of the salvation of any is opposed to the sentiment elsewhere expressed...where in picturing the torments of hell the writer asserts that there is no place for repentance or any mercy or hope."
-But Dr. **Deane** forgets that the acknowledged Universalists of the early church employed equally strong terms concerning the duration of punishment.
-The use of the terms signifying endless torment employed by the Sibyl, as by **Origen** and others, did not preclude the idea of the ultimate salvation of those thus punished. **Origen** taught that the most stubborn sins will be \"extinguished\" by the \"eternal fire,\" just as the Sibyl says the wicked perish in \"immortal\" fire and are subsequently saved.
+But Dr. Deane forgets that the acknowledged Universalists of the early church employed equally strong terms concerning the duration of punishment.
+The use of the terms signifying endless torment employed by the Sibyl, as by Origen and others, did not preclude the idea of the ultimate salvation of those thus punished.
+Origen taught that the most stubborn sins will be \"extinguished\" by the \"eternal fire,\" just as the Sibyl says the wicked perish in \"immortal\" fire and are subsequently saved.

-In line with **Deane**\'s strange contradictions may be mentioned another of the many curiosities of criticism.
-An English prose version of the Sibyl\'s Homeric hexameters was made in 1713 by Sir **John Floyer**.[^196] He denies that the \"Oracles\" teach universal salvation at all, but in order to sustain his position he omits to translate one word and mistranslates another!
-He renders the entire passage thus:
+## Sir John Floyer's Blunder.

-\"The Almighty and incorruptible God shall grant this also to the righteous when they shall pray to him; that he will preserve them (literally save mankind, *anthropois sosai*) from the pernicious fire and everlasting gnashing of teeth; and this will he do when he gathers the faithful from the eternal fire, placing them in another region, he shall send them by his own angels into another life, which will be eternal to them that are immortal, in the Elysian fields," etc.
+In line with Deane\'s strange contradictions may be mentioned another of the many curiosities of criticism.
+An English prose version of the Sibyl\'s Homeric hexameters was made in 1713 by Sir John Floyer.[^196] He denies that the \"Oracles\" teach universal salvation at all, but in order to sustain his position he omits to translate one word and mistranslates another!
+He renders the entire passage thus: \"The Almighty and incorruptible God shall grant this also to the righteous when they shall pray to him; that he will preserve them (literally save mankind, *anthropois sosai*) from the pernicious fire and everlasting gnashing of teeth; and this will he do when he gathers the faithful from the eternal fire, placing them in another region, he shall send them by his own angels into another life, which will be eternal to them that are immortal, in the Elysian fields," etc.

 It is only by rendering the words denoting \"save mankind,\" \"deliver them,\" that he makes his point.
 A correct rendering coincides with the